Research shows that most people underestimate the chance of a negative event and overestimate the chance of a positive event happening to them.

 Important facts should be presented to people at an early stage in the decision-making process and in a prominent way.

 If someone has already decided they will be a guarantor telling them later, or in the small print, that 15% of guarantors have to make some payments where the borrower can’t [or whatever the actual figure is for that lender], may be too late to change their mind.

 It is one of the biggest problems with lead generators – regulated and unregulated – that they may give biased advice.
 This then causes people to be optimistic that an IVA is an answer to their debts.
 The Insolvency Service and the FCA need to ensure this does not happen.

 2. Warnings alone are not enough where the detriment is high

-Where regulators can see significant problems with poor decision making, providing facts alone will not always correct this.
+Where regulators can see significant problems with poor decision-making, providing facts alone will not always correct this.

-I was pleased when the FCA changed its mind about Buy Now Pay Later catalogue deals and will now ban the charging of backdated interest on settled amounts.
+I was pleased when the FCA changed its mind about Buy Now Pay Later catalogue deals and now bans the charging of backdated interest on settled amounts.
 This practice was so unfair and so complicated to explain that no amount of warnings before someone took this credit could have been sufficient to counteract the tendency for buyers to be over-optimistic about their ability to repay within the term.